-When we are young and ignorant of the forces of nature, not to mention a great many other things, we may make bad choices.
-When I was 19, it seemed like a good idea to try to get a ride in a U.S. Forest Service spotter plane — a “bird dog” — over a forest fire in the Gila National Forest in southwestern New Mexico.
+When I was 19 years old and ignorant of the forces of nature as well as the physics of flight, it seemed like a good idea to try to get a ride in a U.S. Forest Service spotter plane — a “bird dog” — over a forest fire in the Gila National Forest in southwestern New Mexico.
 It turned out to be a very bad idea.

 I dig up a story

 In the spring of 1962, I was working as a stringer — a part-time correspondent — for the Times of El Paso, Texas, covering news in my home town, Silver City, New Mexico and in the surrounding mining district.
 Times editor Bill Latham had given me free rein to write whatever feature articles I could dig up.

 Fired with youthful enthusiasm and yearning for adventure, I decided that the annual summertime battles between the U.S. Forest Service and forest fires in the nearby Gila National Forest would make a great feature story.
 I interviewed Jack Foster, the forest’s fire control chief, who offered full support for my research.
 On Saturday, June 2, I drove to the Forest Service facility at the Silver City-Grant County Airport.